Richard Molony (carriage maker): Personal

 Molony was born February 25, 1839, in Syracuse, New York, the son of Michael Molony and Joanna Murphy Molony, both of Ireland.
 He was educated in the common schools in Dubuque, Iowa.
 During the Civil War, he voyaged to San Francisco in 1862 via the Isthmus of Panama, first settling in Bloomfield in Sonoma County.
 He moved to Los Angeles in 1872.

-He was married three times—to Ellen Mulcahey in 1875, to Catherine or Katherine Fennessy in 1893 (who died on May 2, 1895) and to Katherine Collins in 1923, all born in Ireland.
+He was married three times—to Ellen Mulcahey in 1867 (died in 1875), to Catherine or Katherine Fennessy in 1878 (who died on May 2, 1895) and to Katherine Collins in 1897 (died in 1923), all born in Ireland.
 He had four children by his first wife—Mary Cunningham, Mark, Nellie and Clement—and four by his second—William R., Margaret, Frances and Joanna.

 Molony lived with his first wife at 527 Prospect Place (now Progress Place), and his last home was at 306 South Virgil Avenue, where he lived with his three unmarried daughters.
 He died at the age of 99 on April 20, 1938, in the Virgil Avenue home several weeks after he fell and broke his hip.
 A requiem high mass was celebrated at St. Agnes Catholic Church by one of his sons, Clement Molony, pastor of the church. with burial following at Calvary Cemetery, East Los Angeles.